Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/ESP32 PlatformIO.rst

 .. warning::

-	If you are experience an error running :code:`menuconfig`, you may need to comment out the following line(s) in your :code:`CMakeLists.txt` file inside the :code:`src/` folder if present.
+	If you are experiencing an error running :code:`menuconfig`, you may need to comment out the following line(s) in your :code:`CMakeLists.txt` file inside the :code:`src/` folder if present.
 Make sure you un-comment the line once you are done with :code:`menuconfig`.

 	:code:`target_add_binary_data(${COMPONENT_TARGET} "object_pool/object_pool.iop" BINARY)`